bocodigitalmedia/boco-sourced/README.md

 By default, a [uuid] will be generated for the resource's identity.

 You can override the default uuid generator by replacing the `generateId` method on the `revisionFactory` with your own.
-Let's demonstrate that behavior:

     sourced.revisionFactory.generateId = -> '83ff08d6-d23c-4431-8613-dd5aa3da5e4b'